Category: AI

 It’s not easily read by humans, but it contains the full manuscript in an intuitive format for AI.
 An AI can read the entire book in seconds.

 This gives Answer Engines direct, API-like (direct) access to the full source material.
 I am not forcing the AI to scrape a webpage; I am handing it the database in an AI-native format.
-This also significantly reduces hallucinations by grounding the model in the book’s source code.
+This also reduces hallucinations by grounding the model in the book’s source code.

 3. The “Invisible Handshake” (HTML Header)